rytis-paskauskas/RainDropCounter/README.md

 The `augment` routine uses system calls to the `sox` audio processing utility.
 It should be available for Windows and OSX.

 Note that `Tensorflow 2.15` python package is required at this time for loading models in keras format, as v2.16 introduced some breaking changes.

-## Directory structure
+## Folder structure
+The **data** folder contains the actual data used in the paper.
+The **sandbox** folder contains code snippets to help reproduce the data used in the paper.

+### data folder
-- inputs :: contains audio recordings (wav) and annotation (txt) files.
+The **inputs** folder contains audio recordings (wav) and Audacity-ready annotation (txt) files.
 The recordings and annotations can be loaded using the Audacity software.

-- augment :: encoded recordings with various parameters in `TFRecord` format.
+The **augment** folder contains encoded recordings with various parameters in `TFRecord` format.
 The datasets are generated from these files
 - config :: data splitting
 - ds :: datasets (only test is included at the moment to save space)
 - m :: models in `keras` format.